You are not logged in KTH, so we cannot customize the content.

 The objective is that the participants after finishing the course should be able to design and implement challenge-driven project courses.
 This implies that the participants should be able to:

-The course is examined through prepared and active participation in all webinars, a development project report, a personal reflection, and peer review of other participants' reports.
+The course is examined through prepared and active participation in all webinars, a short project report including a personal reflection, and peer review of other participants' reports.

 The grand challenges for humanity in the 21st century, for example as expressed by UN:s 2030 Agenda and the Sustainable Development Goals, are calling for substantial transformations of society to ensure a healthy planet and peaceful, just, and sustainable living conditions for ourselves and future generations.
 These challenges are also drivers of change of the education system, where the traditional focus on developing students' knowledge within specific disciplines must be complemented to better support the students in preparing for living in and acting on these challenges.